 Problem Town hall responses to citizens proposals are at times inadequate, discouraging citizens from engaging and participating.
 Not everyone feels confident enough to formulate a proposal alone, and might just have a general problem that they are keen to share with others, before developing an actual proposal.
-Solution A social rating system (for example I-5 stars) for citizens to rate town hall responses.
+Existing alternatiues thepolitician.com joindiaspora.com rootstrikers.org facebook.com Solution A social rating system (for example I-5 stars) for citizens to rate town hall responses.
 A distributed, social networking function where people can meet and discuss issues and concerns about their local neighborhood.
-Key Metrics Increasing use of features Unique Ualue Proposition Expanding Betri Reykjavik to build confidence amongst new users and make the town hall more accountable.
-High-leuel Concept Diaspora for Betri Reykjavik Your Priorities is the only democracy platform currently used with Segment Betri Reykjavik users Active citizens Cyclist associations Early adopters Users of Betri Reykjavik Existing alternatives the politician.com joindiaspora.com rootstrikers.org facebook.com Better responses from town hall Increasing rating levels More participants in Betri Reykjavik from new demographics.
-Smart phones Tablets Memes Cost structure Free to use, open source nue stream onfirmed
+Key Metrics Increasing use of features Better responses from town hall Increasing rating levels More participants in Betri Reykjavik from new demographics. ition Betri o build amongst and make hall more e. e. e.
+Unfair Aduantage Your Priorities is the only democracy platform currently used with relationship with town hall and parliament and has an existing track record amongst citizen activists in the country.
+Channels PC Smart phones Tablets Memes User Segment Betri Reykjavik users Active citizens Cyclist associations Early adopters Users of Betri Reykjavik

+Cost structure ue stream

+Free to use, open source To be confirmed

-6.1.12 Lean Canvas Better Iceland
+5.1.12 Lean Canuas Better Iceland